tobyweston/blog/source/_posts/2016-01-06-disable-led-for-edimax.md

     make ARCH=arm

+or as Avi P points out below if you're running on a multi-core Pi like the Pi 2 or Pi 3;

+    make -j4 ARCH=arm

 This takes a while; on my Pi Zero, over 12 hours.
 There's always the option to [cross compile](https://www.raspberrypi.org/documentation/linux/kernel/building.md) if you're in a hurry.